uport-project/specs/messages/index.md

 # Off-chain Messages

-Most request and responses are performed Off-chain in a private manner between the different parties to a flow.
+Most request and responses are performed privately off-chain between the different parties to a flow.

 ## JSON Web Token

-Most Off-chain messages consist of signed JWTs (JSON Web Tokens) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).
+Most off-chain messages consist of signed JWTs (JSON Web Tokens) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).

 ### Requirements

-We currently only support signatures using the [secp256k1 ECDSA curve](https://en.bitcoin.it/wiki/Secp256k1), which is the same as used by both Bitcoin and Ethereum.
+We currently only support signatures using the [secp256k1 ECDSA curve](https://en.bitcoin.it/wiki/Secp256k1), which is also used by both Bitcoin and Ethereum.

 #### JOSE Header